-The UK is a core region for Cairn and we have built a strong position in the region’s mature and emerging basins by acquiring exploration, appraisal and development assets and participating in licensing rounds.
+The UK is a core region for Cairn and we have built a strong position in mature and emerging basins by acquiring exploration, appraisal and development assets and participating in licensing rounds.

 In 2012 we acquired non-operated interests in two of the largest developments in the UK North Sea, Kraken and Catcher.
 During 2017 both projects achieved first oil production.

-Cairn holds a 20% non-operated interest in the Catcher development and a 29.5% non-operated interest in the Kraken development, these projects provide production and cash flow to Cairn.
+Cairn holds a 20% non-operated interest in Catcher and a 29.5% non-operated interest in Kraken, these projects provide production and cash flow to Cairn.

 Net oil production to Cairn from the Catcher and Kraken fields in 2019 averaged 23,000 barrels of oil per day and in 2020 net production is estimated to be 19,000 – 23,000.

-The Catcher Area Field is a combination of the Catcher, Varadero and Burgman fields ~170 km east of Aberdeen.
+The Catcher Area Fields are a combination of the Catcher, Varadero and Burgman fields ~170 km east of Aberdeen.

 Kraken is a large heavy oil accumulation located in the East Shetland basin, ~125km east of the Shetland Islands.